vpnbeni/teerthankeraadinathbrightdentalcare1/KIDS_DENTAL_PLANS_IMPLEMENTATION.md

 - Plans include senior citizen discounts (where applicable)
 - No warranty on crowns for all plans
 - Ortho aligners & implants not included in any plan
-- Discounts available on dentures/bridges/fillings/RPD
+- Up to 10% Discounts available on dentures/bridges/fillings/RPD

 ## Maintenance